Skip to main content

 Agency Fee$100,000Cash

-The combined 15% in DIP fees (7.5% funding plus 7.5% exit) substantially increases the effective cost of the financing.
-These fees become part of the credit bid amount, enhancing the DIP lenders' acquisition capacity.
-The DIP facility authorizes the DIP Lenders—Brookfield and its partners—to credit bid the entire $41 million DIP claim in any sale of the debtors' assets, creating a floor for any auction: a competing bidder must not only match Brookfield's $41 million but must pay the DIP facility in full, in cash, at closing.
-This credit bid mechanism effectively gives Brookfield control over the sale outcome.
-Unless a third party is willing to pay cash sufficient to satisfy the DIP in full plus exceed any equity component of Brookfield's bid, Brookfield will acquire the assets.
-The "go-shop" period theoretically allows for competing bids, but the cash hurdle is substantial.
+The combined 15% in DIP fees (7.5% funding plus 7.5% exit) become part of the credit bid amount.
+The DIP facility authorizes the DIP Lenders—Brookfield and its partners—to credit bid the entire $41 million DIP claim in any sale of the debtors' assets, and a competing bidder must pay the DIP facility in full, in cash, at closing.
+The "go-shop" period allows for competing bids, subject to those terms.

 Carve-Out CategoryAmount